 - Product is Defective: A defect can be categorized into one of three types:

-- Manufacturing Error: This mistake occurs during the product’s creation, making an otherwise safe product dangerous.
-For example, a swing is missing one of the links in its chain.
+- Manufacturing Error: This occurs during the product’s creation, making an otherwise safe product dangerous, for example, a swing missing one of the links in its chain.

 - Design Flaw: This makes a product inherently dangerous, even if manufactured correctly.
-An example is a teakettle that cracks when it gets too hot.
+An example is a teakettle that cracks when it becomes too hot.

-- Inadequate Safety Warnings: Manufacturers must list any hazards not obvious to the ordinary consumer and provide necessary usage directions.
-For instance, a children’s toy without a warning label poses a choking hazard to kids under the age of three.
+- Inadequate Safety Warnings: Manufacturers must list hazards not obvious to the ordinary consumer and provide necessary usage directions.
+For instance, a children’s toy without a warning label could pose a choking hazard to kids under the age of three.

 - Defect Caused the Injury: Proving that a product is defective is not enough; it must also be the cause of the injuries.
-This can be substantiated with photos, eyewitness testimonies, and/or medical records.
+This can be supported with photos, eyewitness testimonies, or medical records.

 - Proper Use of the Product: The product must have been used as the manufacturer intended at the time of the incident.
 For example, using a clothing iron to straighten hair would likely invalidate a claim for a subsequent burn injury.